oleg-shilo/PyMap.VSIX/README.md

 Historically, this extension was created to address the absence of the code tree/map view functionality for "Python Tools for Visual Studio" (PTVS).
 Thus some users can remember this tool by the name of PyMap.
 Starting from v2.0 it has been extended with the support for C# and has been renamed into CodeMap.

 The usage is straight forward and dead simple.
-Open any C# or Python file and PyMap will automatically build a code tree.
+Open any C#, .razor or Python file and PyMap will automatically build a code tree.
 This tree will be automatically updated when the active VS document is saved or another document tab activated.

 Clicking the item in the code tree will navigate to the location of the code element in the document.